Alistair Johnston: CF Montréal

-On December 23, 2021, CF Montréal acquired Johnston from Nashville in exchange for a million dollars in allocation money, with Nashville also retaining a percentage of a transfer fee in a future sale.
+On December 23, 2021, CF Montréal acquired Johnston from Nashville in exchange for $1 million in allocation money, with Nashville also retaining a percentage of a transfer fee in a future sale.
 Montreal confirmed the deal on December 27 and announced Johnston had also signed a new contract taking him through 2023, with options for 2024 and 2025.
 He made his debut for Montreal on February 23, as a substitute against Liga MX side Santos Laguna in the club's second leg of their 2022 CONCACAF Champions League tie.
-Johnston scored his first goal for Montreal on May 14, scoring the second goal in a 2-0 victory against Charlotte FC.
+Johnston scored his first goal for Montreal on May 14, the second goal in a 2–0 victory against Charlotte FC.

 Celtic

-In December 2022, CF Montréal announced they had transferred Johnston to Scottish Premiership side Celtic, taking effect January 1.
+In December 2022, CF Montréal announced they had transferred Johnston to Scottish Premiership side Celtic, taking effect January 1, 2023.
 He signed a 5-year contract with the Glasgow club.
 Upon the announcement, Johnston stated at a press conference that former Celtic and current CF Montréal midfielder Victor Wanyama was a major influence on his decision to move to the Bhoys.

-Johnston made his debut on January 2 in the Old Firm, starting against Rangers and playing the entire match in a 2–2 draw.
+Johnston made his debut for Celtic on January 2, starting against rivals Rangers and playing the entire match in a 2–2 away draw.
 He then made his home debut a few days later, starting again in a 2–0 win against Kilmarnock.
+On March 5, 2023, Johnston scored his first goal for Celtic in a 5–1 away win against St Mirren.
+Johnston ended his first season at Celtic Park having helped them to a domestic treble, winning the Premiership, the League Cup and the Scottish Cup.

+On November 22, 2024, Johnston signed a new five-year contract with Celtic, keeping him at the club until 2029.

 International career

-Johnston accepted an invitation to the Canadian senior national team camp in January 2021.
-He made his debut for Canada on March 25, 2021, as a 69th-minute substitute against Bermuda in the first round of 2022 World Cup qualifying, and scored his first goal for Canada in the following match against the Cayman Islands.
-In June 2021 Johnston was named to the 60-man preliminary squad for the 2021 CONCACAF Gold Cup, and on July 1 he was named to the final squad.
+Johnston accepted an invitation to the Canada national team camp in January 2021.
+He made his debut for Canada on March 25, 2021, as a 69th-minute substitute against Bermuda in the first round of 2022 FIFA World Cup qualifying.
+He scored his first goal for his country in the following match, an 11–0 win against the Cayman Islands, which became the largest victory in the team's history.
+In June 2021, Johnston was named to the 60-man preliminary squad for the 2021 CONCACAF Gold Cup, and on July 1 he was named to the final squad.

-In November 2022, Johnston was called-up to Canada's squad for the 2022 FIFA World Cup, where he played in all three of Canada's matches.
+In November 2022, Johnston was called up to Canada's squad for the 2022 FIFA World Cup, where he played in all three of Canada's matches.
+In June 2023, he was named to Canada's 23-man squad for the 2023 CONCACAF Nations League Finals.

+In June 2024, Johnston was named in Canada's squad for the 2024 Copa América.
+Following the conclusion of the competition, he was named in the Team of the Tournament, being the only non-South American player included.